 There was a drop in the number of incidents in 2011 and 2012 due to industrial action in the New Zealand Fire Service.

 Table 1: Number of hazardous substances incidents for each alarm level, 2009-2016

-In 2014, the National Poisons Centre (NPC) received 8,220 calls concerning hazardous substances in nine months of 2015.
+The National Poisons Centre (NPC) received 8,220 calls concerning hazardous substances in nine months of 2015.
 Over 50 percent were related to children under five years (Table 2).

-Household products were the most common exposure (3906 calls) reported to the NPC, followed by cosmetics (974 calls).
+Household products were the most common exposure (5,047 calls) reported to the NPC, followed by cosmetics (1,008 calls) (Table 2).

-These data excludes poisonings from medicines, drugs, food, alcohol, and carbon monoxide where the source was not from combustion of gas from a cylinder.
+These data exclude poisonings from medicines, drugs, food, alcohol, and carbon monoxide where the source was not from the combustion of gas from a cylinder.

 Most hazardous substances injuries are considered acute (short-term, intense exposure) rather than chronic (prolonged low intensity exposure) events.
 Chronic harm from hazardous substances is hard to measure because it is often difficult to determine what caused the harm.
-This means that data on chronic harm are hard to find and likely to underestimate the number of people affected.
+This means that data on chronic harm is hard to find and likely to underestimate the number of people affected.